1100 Creedmoor Avenue, Pittsburgh, PA 15226

 The Church of the Resurrection has been

-involved in scouting since the parish's first Boy Scout Society was formed in
+involved in scouting since the first Boy Scout Society was formed in September

-Since 1942, the Screaming Eagles of Troop#6 have raised over eighty Scouts that have
+Since 1942, the Screaming Eagles of Troop#6 have raised ninety-eight Scouts that have

 achieved the prestigious rank of Eagle.
 On December 18, 2011, Nicholas Sywyj